BA, MA McGill University

 PhD Dalhousie University

 Jonathan Roberts is a specialist in the history of medicine and religion in West Africa.
 His recent book, Sharing the Burden of Sickness: A History of Healing and Medicine in Accra, is the culmination of years of archival and interview research in the capital of Ghana.
 Roberts asserts that a commitment to pluralism, rather than a singular medical tradition, allowed several forms of a healing to flourish in Accra.
 This meant that Western medicine, rather than triumphing as the dominant healing paradigm, became only one of many options for patients and their caregivers.
 This focus on pluralism guides his current project: A History of Western Medicine in Africa.

-Jonathan has also written about the history of pandemics, teaches a course at the MSVU called Plagues and Peoples, and has offered public commentary on outbreaks of Ebola, influenza and the coronavirus.
-He advocates for transparency and openness during pandemics, as a way to avoid the scapegoating and conspiracy theories that have been prevalent during past outbreaks.
+Jonathan has also written about the history of pandemics, teaches a course at MSVU called Plagues and Peoples, and has offered public commentary on outbreaks of Ebola, influenza and COVID-19.
+He advocates for transparency and openness during pandemics, as a way to avoid the scapegoating, misinformation, and conspiracy theories that always emerge during pandemics.

-Jonathan also has several side interests, including the history of food (which he teaches at Mount Saint Vincent University), the problem of witchcraft in Africa (which has addressed in academic journals), and the politics of heritage tourism at slave forts in West Africa (including the troubling outcomes of the leasing of slave castles by white investors).
+Jonathan also has several side interests, including the history of food (which he teaches at Mount Saint Vincent University), the problem of witchcraft in Africa (which has addressed in academic journals), and the politics of heritage tourism at slave forts in West Africa (including the troubling outcomes of leasing slave castles to white investors).